AbsaOSS/absaoss.github.io/_careers/big_data_eng.md

 ### Desirable Skills
 - Experience with Scala or other functional languages (Haskell, Clojure, Kotlin, Clean)
-- Experience with any of the
+- Experience with any of the following:
     - Big Data Technologies: Apache Hadoop, Spark, Oozie
     - Databases: MongoDB, ArrangoDB or equivalent
     - Application Development: Spring, Angular, OpenUI5 or equivalent